justin-marian/train-station/README.md

 - Compares the program's output against expected results found in the `result/reference` directory.

-Upon completion, the script prints a report for each test case, indicating a pass or fail status.
+Upon completion, the script prints a report for each test case, indicating a **pass/fail** status.
 This comprehensive output helps you to verify the implementation and integrity of the program.